 Mandatory protocols in Jamaica include social distancing, hand hygiene (wash hands with soap and water or sanitize) and wearing a face mask in common areas and public spaces.

-Current all-island curfew is between the hours of 8 pm and 5 am each day.
+Current all-island curfew is between the hours of 8 pm and 5 am Monday to Saturday and on Sunday, 3 pm to 5 am.

 For the most up-to-date information on travel to Jamaica and COVID-19 related protocols, please visit: